-- d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration. - Reduce the number of decisions and make decisions based on objectivity and facts. - Quantify the achievement of goals - Focus on facts and see where individual improvement is/are needed. - As individual initiative grows, it becomes more difficult to remain as close to the operational details as it is, in such case, KPI results can bring back to reality. - Employees are clear about his/her obligations to deliver during the year and accordingly would be able to plan to meet the expectation. - Last but not least, unbiased performance evaluation at the end of the year.
+- d.
+Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration. - Reduce the number of decisions and make decisions based on objectivity and facts. - Quantify the achievement of goals - Focus on facts and see where individual improvement is/are needed. - As individual initiative grows, it becomes more difficult to remain as close to the operational details as it is, in such case, KPI results can bring back to reality. - Employees are clear about his/her obligations to deliver during the year and accordingly would be able to plan to meet the expectation. - Last but not the least, unbiased performance evaluation at the end of the year.

-A discussion of how amounts of individual remuneration are linked to bank-wide and individual performance: Yearly performance bonus, salary increment, staff house building loan are directly linked with employee's individual e) Description of the ways in which the bank seek to adjust remuneration to take account of longerterm performance.
+A discussion of how amounts of individual remuneration are linked to bank-wide and individual performance:

+Yearly performance bonus, salary increment, staff house building loan are directly linked with employee's individual performance.

-A discussion of the measures the bank will in general implement to adjust remuneration in the event that performance metrics are weak:
+A discussion of the measures the bank will in general implement to adjust remuneration in the event that performance metrics are weak.